Sample-based Uncertainty Quantification with a Single Deterministic Neural Network: Experiments

 The probabilistic forecast performance is compared in table~\ref{tb:9mleewre}.
 As a metric we used negative log-likelihood (NLL) and CRPS.
 In order to compute NLL numerically, we have used Gaussian KDE for the four methods other than NGBoost.
-This time, {\ALG} was best on average on NLL, while LightGBM was best on average on CRPS, respectively.
-It should be noted that {\ALG} was best on three datasets for NLL.
+This time, {\ALG} was best on average on NLL, while LightGBM was best on average on CRPS, respectively. \footnote{In order to generate ensemble forecast, we had to train 51 LightGBM models corresponding to different quantile points, which increased computational cost significantly.} It is noteworthy that {\ALG} was best on five datasets for NLL and three datasets for CRPS.
 Overall, the probabilistic forecast performance of {\ALG} was at least quite competitive with the standard baselines of probabilistic regression.

-The fact that {\ALG} did not clearly outperform the baselines may be indicating that the probability distributions of the response variables in these datasets may have a simple unimodal structure that hardly requires nonparametric methods for complex multimodal distributions.
+When the target variable $\y$ is not a scalar, most of the baselines (QRF, LightGBM, and NGBoost) fail to make a joint probabilistic forecast of multiple components of $\y$, whereas {\ALG} can be applied straightforwardly, as was shown on toy datasets in Figures~\ref{fg:8hfgfd97} and \ref{fg:ujhg64}.
+To showcase this capability for real-world data, we trained {\ALG} on the Sulfur dataset (cf.~Appendix~\ref{ap:8uyt5}), in which $y_1$ and $y_2$ represent the concentration of \text{H$_2$S} and \text{SO$_2$}, respectively.
+Two examples of the probabilistic forecast for $(y_1,y_2)$ by {\ALG} are displayed in Figure~\ref{fg:22dd}, where the ground-truth label (a tiny orange star) is overlaied with the density forecast created by sampling 500 predictions from {\ALG}. \footnote{Note that the dots in the left panels of Figure~\ref{fg:22dd} are \emph{not} experimental data but the ensemble forecast by {\ALG}.} These figures illustrate that {\ALG} is indeed capable of producing a skewed non-Gaussian predictive distribution quite straightforwardly.